 Let’s get started.

-There are four basic ways lawyers get paid: an hourly fee, a retainer, a flat fee, and a contingency fee.
+Lawyers get paid in four basic ways: an hourly fee, a retainer, a flat fee, and a contingency fee.
 Here’s a closer look at each of the payment types.

-Joshua J. Wagner, Personal Injury Attorney at Vasilaros-Wagner, explains how the hourly fee works.
-He says the lawyer bills you for the hours they work, and it’s often done using a portion of the hour.
+Joshua J. Wagner, Personal Injury Attorney at Vasilaros-Wagner, explains how hourly rates work.
+He says the lawyer bills you for the time spent working, and it’s often done using a portion of the hour.
 For example, they may charge you for .1, .2, or .3, of an hour at a time.

-Erin N. Klein, Esq., attorney at Klein Law Group with over 21 years of experience, further explains how the billing works, saying, “If a lawyer charges an hourly rate of $250, they will charge in increments of six minutes or tenths-of-an-hour.
+Erin N. Klein, Esq., attorney at Klein Law Group with over 21 years of experience, further explains how the billing works, saying, “If a lawyer charges $250 per hour, they will charge in increments of six minutes or tenths-of-an-hour.

 Some lawyers will charge an upfront retainer for their services.
 Then, they will charge you hourly, as explained above, deducting from the retainer.

-Loren Costantini of Lawrence J. Costantini, a solo practice of over 47 years explains, “The fee structure in criminal law must be hourly.
+Loren Costantini of Lawrence J. Costantini, a lawyer of over 47 years, explains, “The fee structure in criminal law must be hourly.
 The attorney will charge an upfront retainer, which is usually large enough to cover the cost of the entire case, and then will bill against it at an hourly rate until it is gone.
 The attorney will then request more money if necessary.”

 He adds, “Family law also must be charged at an hourly rate.
 Again, a retainer is requested and then billed against the attorney’s hourly rate until it is dissipated, and then they will request it be refreshed.”